 If you enjoyed studying Mathematics at school and would like to study the subject in more depth, you should consider G100 or G101.
-G100 provides an excellent foundation for a wide range of careers.
-Students who opt for the four-year MMath programme are well placed to embark on a PhD or to take a research post in industry after graduation.
+Students on this programme are well placed to embark on a PhD or to take a research post in industry after graduation.

 Programme in detail

-In the first two years of these programmes, you will study a range of topics covering important areas of both pure and applied mathematics – no assumptions are made about whether or not you have previously studied mechanics or statistics, or have previous experience of the use of computers.
+In the first two years of this programme, you will study a range of topics covering important areas of both pure and applied mathematics, no assumptions are made about whether or not you have previously studied mechanics or statistics, or have previous experience of the use of computers.
 Year One modules introduce fundamental ideas and also reinforce A level work.
-Subsequently, you can either specialise or continue to study a broad range of topics.
-For both of these programmes, you will take at least two modules of pure mathematics and two of applied mathematics in Year Two.

 Department Key Facts

 Number of first year students

 96% are employed or in further study within six months of graduating (DLHE 2016/17)